Agni: Rites of passage: Hindu wedding

 The most important ritual of Hindu weddings is performed around Agni.
-It is called the Saptapadi (Sanskrit for "seven steps/feet") or Sat Phere, and it represents the legal part of Hindu marriage.Office of the Registrar General, Government of India (1962), v.
-20, pt.
-6, no. 2, Manager of Publications, Government of India, On Hindu wedding rituals The ritual involves a couple completing seven actual or symbolic circuits around the Agni, which is considered a witness to the vows they make to each other.
-Each circuit of the consecrated fire is led by either the bride or the groom, varying by community and region.
+It is called the Saptapadi (Sanskrit for "seven steps"), and it represents the legal part of Hindu marriage.
+The ritual involves a couple completing seven actual or symbolic circuits around the Agni, which is considered a witness to the vows they make to each other.
+Each circuit of the consecrated fire is led by both the bride or the groom, varying by community and region.
 With each circuit, the couple makes a specific vow to establish some aspect of a happy relationship and household for each other, with Agni as the divine witness to those mutual vows.
-In Central India and Suriname, the bride leads the first three or four circuits.
+In the Indian subcontinent and Suriname, the bride leads the first four circuits followed by the groom leading the last three circuits.

 Rituals: Agnihotra

 The Agnihotra involves fire, and the term refers to the ritual of keeping fire at home, and in some cases making "sacrificial offerings" such as milk and seeds to this fire.
 The Srauta texts state that it is the duty of man to perform Agnihotra.
 A wide range of Agnihotra procedures are found in the Brahmana layer of the Vedas, ranging from the most common simple keeping of sacred fire and its symbolism, to more complicated procedures for the expiation of guilt, to rituals claimed to grant immortality to the performer.
 According to the Jaiminiya Brahmana, for example, an Agnihotra sacrifice frees the performer from evil and death.
 In contrast, states the Shatapatha Brahmana, Agnihotra is a symbolic reminder and equivalent to the Sun, where the fire keeper is reminded of the heat that creates life, the fire in beings, the heat in the womb behind the cycle of life.